ALRW/dayAsADev/courseSections/section4.md

 Setting up your first git repository
 -----------------------------------

-Now that we know we have the tools let's use git to start version controlling the code we're writing
+Now that we know we have the tools, let's use git to start version controlling the code we're writing.

 The first thing we need to do is tell git to make our current directory a *git repository*.
 Type the following into the command line: